 Archive for the ‘Town news’ Category

-At present, the Waterloo station has the third highest ridership of any Indiana station after the much larger cities of Indianapolis and Lafayette.
-The station is served by Amtrak’s Capitol Limited from Chicago to Washington DC and the Lake Shore Limited from Chicago to New York City and Boston with one daily train each in both directions.
-In FY2009, Amtrak ridership at Waterloo was 19,074.
-Amtrak passengers travel to Waterloo from throughout Northeast Indiana and beyond to catch the trains.
+At present, the Waterloo station has the third highest ridership of any Indiana station with competition from South Bend for that position-only Indianapolis and Lafayette have more riders.
+The station is served by Amtrak’s Capitol Limited from Chicago to Washington DC and the Lake Shore Limited from Chicago to New York City and Boston with four trains each day.
+Waterloo has seen a 35% increase in Amtrak passengers since 2009.
+In 2013, 25,764 passengers utilized the Amtrak station at Waterloo.

 Town of Waterloo